 An added bonus to this planter is that I won’t have to replace mums that fade and die before the season is over.
 These planters will last right up until the last pumpkin-pie-eating-guest has exited the door after Thanksgiving!
-Let me show you how incredibly easy this fall planter is!
+Let me show you how incredibly easy this DIY fall planter is!

 Supplies needed for each planter:

 13″ Tall faux or real pumpkin – Mine are faux

 Throwaway brush and rag

 15″ Regular grapevine wreath